-- a. obligations of the U.S. or its agencies or instrumentalities, - b. obligations of the State of Texas or its agencies, - c. obligations guaranteed by the U.S. or State of Texas or their agencies or instrumentalities, - d. obligations of other states, agencies or political subdivisions having a national investment rating of "A" or greater, - e. guaranteed or secured certificates of deposit issued by a bank domiciled in the State of Texas, or - f. fully collateralized repurchase agreements.
+- a. obligations of the U.S. or its agencies or instrumentalities, - b. obligations of the State of Texas or its agencies, - c. obligations guaranteed by the U.S. or State of Texas or their agencies or instrumentalities, - d. obligations of other states, agencies or political subdivisions having a national investment rating of "A" or greater. - e. quaranteed or secured certificates of deposit issued by a bank domiciled in the State of Texas, or - f. fully collateralized repurchase agreements.

-District investments include investments in external investment pools, such as TexPool and Lone Star Investment Pool as well as certificates of deposit with local financial institutions.
+District investments include investments in external investment pools, such as TexPool and Lone Star Investment Pool.
 All external investment pool balances are reported at share price (fair value) and are presented as cash and investments.